 First, it's important to understand why you're doing it.
 Nail-picking and nail-biting are typically a response to anxiety, explains Nancy B. Irwin, a Los Angeles–based doctor of psychology and clinical hypnotist.
 Nail-picking can also reflect stress or anger, adds Chicago-based licensed therapist Rachel Kazez.

-All of this sounds fairly dramatic, but nail-picking doesn’t always have to be.
+All of this sounds fairly dramatic, but nail-biting doesn’t always have to be.
 “Sometimes it can be just a habit with nothing much underneath (those can be especially hard to break),” Kazez explains.
 For instance, you might start biting your nails simply because a cool kid at school did it growing up.

 Try a Bitter Nail Polish